mykhailo-monchak/tilda-client/README.md

 ## Configuration

-You can get public and secret keys in your Tilda account [here](https://tilda.cc/identity/apikeys/).
+You can get public and secret keys in your Tilda account <a href="https://tilda.cc/identity/apikeys/" target="_blank">here</a>.

-Please read [Tilda API documentation](https://help.tilda.ws/api/) and pay attention that there is a limit to the number of requests as 150 per hour.
+Please read <a href="https://help.tilda.ws/api/" target="_blank">Tilda API documentation</a> and pay attention that there is a limit to the number of requests as **150 per hour**.

 ## Need Help?